lm3nitro/Projects/New/Firewall Evasion.md

 ## Conclusion

-There are several ways to defend against firewall evasion techniques, however, it requores a layered approach and a comprehensive security strategy.
-Hre are a few ways:
+There are several ways to defend against firewall evasion techniques, however, it requires a layered approach and a comprehensive security strategy.
+Here are a few ways:

 1. Utilize firewalls that offer application awareness and deep packet inspection (DPI) to identify and control applications regardless of the ports they use and to analyze packet contents for hidden malicious traffic.
 2. Deploy IDPS to monitor network traffic and block suspicious activities in real-time while utilizing behavioral analysis to identify anomalies indicative of evasion tactics.